seiyoshida-lab/seiyoshida-lab.github.io/_pages/research.md

 </head>
 <body>
 <p class="main">
-  Recent research including ours (US Patent Application 2008) show that the PI3K/mTORC1 pathway regulates cytokine expression in phagocytes.
-Given that our finding shows that macropinocytosis regulates PI3K/mTORC1 pathway and that LPS induces macropinocytosos in macrophage, we hypothesize that macropinocytosis modulates cytokine expression via the PI3K/mTORC1 pathway. <br/>
+  Recent researches including ours (US Patent Application 2008) show that the PI3K/mTORC1 pathway regulates cytokine expression in phagocytes.
+Given that our finding shows that macropinocytosis regulates PI3K/mTORC1 pathway and that LPS induces macropinocytosis in macrophage, we hypothesize that macropinocytosis modulates cytokine expression via the PI3K/mTORC1 pathway. <br/>

 <br/>Reference:<br/>